 Compost Smarter Not Harder Workshop

-Gain important insights into how to solve four of the most vexing problems most composting operations experience at our Compost Smarter, Not Harder Workshop in New Holland, PA on November 5, 2014.
+Gain important insights into how to solve four of the most vexing problems most composting operations experience at our Compost Smarter, Not Harder Workshop in Giltner, NE on December 10, 2014.

 - How to increase compost quality